 - Make sure you don’t skip the spots underneath furniture.
 Carpet that is covered gets dirty too.
 Underneath furniture might not need it every week, but every other week will be sufficient.

 - Vacuum immediately after any food or drink spills.
 It can prevent mold growth before it starts.
-I can also keep away any unwanted odors.
+The immediate response can also keep away any unwanted odors.

 I recommend using a vacuum with a high-efficiency particulate air (HEPA) filter.
 These are helpful for people with allergies because it filters the air of 99.97% of air particulates.
 It prevents you from just tossing those mold spores and bacteria back into your air.